If you need to change your return

 - any interest

-To view this, log in to your account and choose ‘View statements’ from the left-hand menu.
+To view this, sign in using your Government Gateway user ID and password and choose ‘View statements’ from the left-hand menu.

 If you’re owed tax